Deutsche Wohnen (FRA:DWNI) Given a €50.00 Price Target at Royal Bank of Canada

-Deutsche Wohnen (FRA:DWNI) received a €50.00 ($58.82) target price from research analysts at Royal Bank of Canada in a report issued on Tuesday, Borsen Zeitung reports.
-Royal Bank of Canada’s price target points to a potential downside of 5.37% from the stock’s previous close.
+Deutsche Wohnen (FRA:DWNI) has been given a €50.00 ($58.82) target price by research analysts at Royal Bank of Canada in a note issued to investors on Monday, Borsen Zeitung reports.
+Royal Bank of Canada’s target price indicates a potential downside of 5.52% from the stock’s previous close.

 Deutsche Wohnen SE develops and manages residential properties in Germany.
 The company operates through four segments: Residential Property Management, Disposals, Nursing home operators, and Nursing Properties.
 Its property portfolio consists of approximately 160,000 residential and commercial units; nursing properties with approximately 10,580 beds; and apartments for assisted living.